The registration for the Summer Seminar 2019 has been opened. Please apply here.

 Confirmed Speakers include:

-Associate Professor Karin Mickelson, Peter A. Allard School of Law, the University of British Columbia
+Professor Karin Mickelson, University of British Columbia

 Professor Jorge E. Viñuales, University of Cambridge